Streamlinelv/cartbounty/README.md

 #### How the idea was born:

 I started working on this plugin since WooCommerce currently does not come with an integrated solution for recovering abandoned carts and I wanted to develop one myself that would be very simple and lightweight.
-I built this plugin in order to register and recover abandoned carts in a website that sells [light cube](http://www.uniqcube.com/shop "light cube") lamps since there were many people who left the checkout process.
+I built this plugin in order to register and recover abandoned carts in a website that sells [light cube](https://www.uniqcube.com/shop "light cube") lamps since there were many people who left the checkout process.

 At the time when I started working on this project I knew that there were couple of plugins already available but they were offering a lot of functionality that slowed down my project and had many features that were not necessary.
 Also I wasn’t sure about the security that they provided and I wanted to contribute to WordPress community by helping others with the same need to see abandoned carts and recover them.

-While continuing to be working on [Mājas lapu izstrāde](http://www.majas-lapu-izstrade.lv "Mājas lapu izstrāde") (website design and development) I will be managing this plugin in order to keep up with the WooCommerce and WordPress updates.
+While continuing our work on [Mājas lapu izstrāde](https://www.majas-lapu-izstrade.lv "Mājas lapu izstrāde") (website design and development) we will be managing this plugin in order to keep up with the WooCommerce and WordPress updates.

 #### Plugin dependencies: